syncfusion-content/wpf-docs/wpf/DatePicker/SfDateSelector.md

 ## Change size of cells

-The item size in the `SfDateSelector` control can be changed by setting the [SelectorItemWidth](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemWidth.html) and [SelectorItemHeight](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemHeight.html) properties.
+We can change the cell size in the `SfDateSelector` control by setting the [SelectorItemWidth](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemWidth.html) and [SelectorItemHeight](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDatePicker~SelectorItemHeight.html) properties.
 The default value of the `SelectorItemWidth` and `SelectorItemHeight` properties is `80` and `70`.

 {% tabs %}
 {% highlight XAML %}